-The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins Reports The ‘Baltimore Sun’
+The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins, Reports The ‘Baltimore Sun’

 — Hopkins Med News (@HopkinsMedNews) April 23, 2018

-In all, the surgery ended up taking about 14 hours for doctors to complete back in March, New York Post reports.
+In all, the surgery ended up taking about 14 hours for doctors to complete back in March, the New York Post reports.
 The unnamed soldier also lost both of his legs after he stepped on an IED in Afghanistan but in an interview with Post, he confessed that the penile injury was more devastating to him, stating that he felt it was like he was banished from having a relationship due to his injury.

 My latest… US veteran receives world’s first total penis, scrotum transplant https://t.co/BLWH4GziCw